Tianqi-Wang1/GMPDR/README.md

 Please install the necessary packages

 To download the pre-trained segmentation model weights, refer to https://drive.google.com/file/d/14bHFGVx_DP-cqJuNnWMEQcJroT5e4eJ3/view?usp=sharing.
 Place the **SDD_segmentation.pth** file in the **segmentation_models** folder.
+Then replace the original empty folder with Folder **trained_models**.

 We declare that this link is also completely anonymous.